tswymer/scicm/README.md

 ## Add an Integration Package

-To start monitoring the configuration values for integration artifacts withing an integration package, run the following command to run the setup wizard and add a new integration package to your scicm project:
+To start monitoring the configuration values for integration artifacts within an integration package, run the following command to run the setup wizard and add a new integration package to your scicm project:

 ```bash
 npx scicm add package